fnalacceleratormodeling/synergia2-provisioning/devel-3-on-wc/creating-a-new-environment.md

 **Note 1** Spack environments are not *by default* built in a coherent fashion; that is, spack does not *by default* make sure all packages are compatible.
-To make spack create coherent environments, edit the `spack.yaml` file in the top-level of the environment to contain the parameter and value: `concretization: together`.
+To make spack create coherent environments, edit the `spack.yaml` file in the top-level of the environment.
+Once you have activated the spack environment, the environment variable `SPACK_ENV` is set to this directory.
+Edit the file to contain the parameter and value: `concretization: together`.
 This should appear at the same level as does the `specs` entry: